What is Standard Template Library (STL) in C++

 size() function displays the size of the vector.

-begin() function returns an iterator to start of vector.
+begin() function returns an iterator to the start of the vector.

-end() function returns an iterator to the end of vector.
+end() function returns an iterator to the end of the vector.